84FDF9EA-D929-4F32-8AC1-C687CA75EC74

 Choosing a school?
 You’ve got options.

 If you live in Kentucky and face a K-12 education decision for your child, this post is for you.
 Where you send your child to school impacts whether they are inspired, happy, and equipped for success (no pressure, right?).
 You may have more school options than you realize!
-This post will breakdown the types of schools available to you in Kentucky, as well as provide additional education resources.
+This post will breakdown the types of school choice available to you in Kentucky, as well as provide additional education resources.

 In Kentucky, you can choose from traditional public schoolspublic magnet schoolsprivate schoolsonline learninghomeschooling, and microschooling and mix-and-match learning.